This article will show you how to grade a rubric assessment that uses a points-based grading scale.

 Whole-Class Grading

-When you initially enter the assessment from the assigned assessments page, you will see the whole-class grading page.
+When you click on the assessment from the assigned assessments page, you will see the whole-class grading page.

 • This is the total score the student has earned on the assessment.